Table of Contents

 E-Visa / Entry Permit

-Status Change (for in-country transfers)
+Status Change (for in-country transfers and also outstation Employees)

 Medical Tests and Biometrics